Ichaelus/RubySuite/README.md

 ## T-Compare (Ruby Script comparison)

 It's time to evaluate!
 Run `./tcompare --help` at any time to peek at the list of commands the suite provides for you.
-I'll list a few for you:
+I'll list a few for you, the leading `./` :

 ```
+./tcompare --bundle # Bundles every listed interpreter with script-specific dependencies.
+(Experimental)
 ./tcompare --test-scripts # A complete evaluation of the defined test scripts (*)
+./tcompare --test-scripts-regex fannkuch` # Evaluate only scripts including `fannkuch` in their filename
+./tcompare --help # A complete (and up-to-date) list of commands
 ```

-`interpreters.json` defines, which rubies are being compared.
-You have to install every of them using `rbenv`.
-The so called `base interpreter` is compared using the _Students t-test_ with every of the `versus` interpreters.

 (*) The file `scripts.json` defines a list of scripts that are evaluated with specified warmup iterations, trials etc. You can gladly add your own, best by first having a look at the other examples.
 Test results are stored in `results/script/<test name>/` and will be overwritten each time you re-run them.
 There are CSVs for every T-test, outlines (OS, script setup, runtime,..) as well as summarized results.
 Oh, and don't forget to look at the shiny plots.

-* First, run `tcompare --bundle` to bundle every listed interpreter
-* Then, run `tcompare --test-all` to run all tests on your machine or
-* `tcompare --test-regex fannkuch` to run only tests including `fannkuch` in their filename
-* See `tcompare --help` for a complete list

 ## T-Profile (Real application comparison)